vivaria/edisonrul.ing/docs/source/cards/l/lighten-the-load.md

 ### Card Rulings

-●When you activate the effect of Lighten the Load, your opponent gets to see the Level 7 or higher monster you add to your Deck.
+*   When you activate the effect of Lighten the Load, your opponent gets to see the Level 7 or higher monster you add to your Deck.